Normie69K/Basic_Network_Sniffer/README.md

 Contributions are welcome!
 Follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature/bug fix:
+2. Create a new branch for your feature or bug fix:
    ```bash
    git checkout -b feature-name
    ```